 West Virginia does not impose an inheritance tax.

-Because of the phaseout of the federal estate tax credit, West Virginia's estate tax is not imposed on estates of persons who died in 2005 or thereafter.
+Because of the phaseout of the federal estate tax credit, West Virginia’s estate tax is not imposed on estates of people who died in 2005 or thereafter.

 Other West Virginia tax facts

-West Virginia taxpayers can e-file their returns for free, as well as go online to check the status of their state income tax refunds.
+West Virginia taxpayers can use the MyTaxes page to file their returns as well as go online to check the status of their state income tax refunds.